MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters.md

 -  Source - Search by the source from which the activity was detected, for example, App connector.

 -   User – The user who performed the activity, which can be filtered into domain, group, name or organization.
 In order to filter activities with no specific user, you can use the ‘is not set’ operator.
+    -   User domain - Search for a specific user domain.
+    -   User group – Specific user groups that are automatically imported by Cloud App Security from the cloud app, for example, all activities performed by Office 365 administrators.
+    -   User name - Search for a specific username.
+    -   User organization – The organizational unit of the user who performed the activity, for example, all activities performed by EMEA_marketing users.

 -   User agent – The user agent of from with the activity was performed.

 -   User agent tag – Built-in user agent tag, for example, all activities from an outdated browser or outdated operating systems.

--   IP category – The category of the IP address from which the activity was performed, for example, all activities from administrative IP address range.
-For more information about IP categories, see [Organize the data according to your needs](general-setup.md#IPtagsandRanges).

--   IP tag - The tag of the IP address from which the activity was performed, for example, all activities from anonymous proxy IP addresses.
-For more information about IP tags, see [Organize the data according to your needs](general-setup.md#IPtagsandRanges).

--   User organization – The organizational unit of the user who performed the activity, for example, all activities performed by EMEA_marketing users.

-- Target object - Enables you to select a specific file.

--   User Group – Specific user groups that are automatically imported by MCAS from the cloud app, for example, all activities performed by Office 365 administrators.